ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d3 - d - JS - Data Types in JavaScript - Objects.md

 - Object = collections of properties
 - key-value pair
-- keys are unique --> one key will always have just one value associated to it
+- keys are unique (one key will always have just one value associated to it)
 - "Dictionary"

 - example: